Home Hernia Mesh Alternatives

 Can Watchful Waiting Postpone the Need for Hernia Surgery?

-Watchful waiting, the process of carefully monitoring a hernia for developing or worsening symptoms, may allow some patients to delay surgery, but it depends on the individual situation.
+Watchful waiting, the process of carefully monitoring a hernia for developing or worsening symptoms, may allow some patients to delay surgery.
+However this depends on individual circumstances.
 Doctors generally don’t advise waiting for large hernias and most mild groin hernias.

 If the hernia is minimally symptomatic one should consider watchful waiting — no surgery at all — unless the hernia is deemed to carry high risk of incarceration or strangulation,” Al-Mansour said.